BharkaviPM/Decision-Tree-Implementation/README.md

 ## **Motivation**

 The motivation behind this project is to gain hands-on experience with one of the most interpretable machine learning algorithms-**Decision Trees**.
 By working with the Iris dataset, the project provides a clear and educational example of how to approach classification problems, visualize model decisions, and evaluate performance.
-This project also serves as a foundational step for more advanced machine learning tasks and helps in understanding the importance of model interpretability and workflow documentation[1][3][5].
+This project also serves as a foundational step for more advanced machine learning tasks and helps in understanding the importance of model interpretability and workflow documentation.

 ---

 ## **Tools and Technologies**

 - **Python:** Programming language used for the entire implementation.
-- **Jupyter Notebook:** Interactive platform for code, visualization, and documentation.
 - **Pandas:** Data manipulation and analysis.
 - **scikit-learn:** Machine learning library for building and evaluating the Decision Tree model.
 - **Matplotlib:** Visualization library for plotting the Decision Tree.